 The #E3er Approach to Employee Onboarding

 Sometimes the best way to tell a story is to share your own experience, so I am going to share with you what we do here at Element Three when a new employee joins our team.
 I don’t share this as a panacea or to infer that because this is what we do, it must be right or perfect.
 Instead, I'd rather provide it as a reference coming from a company that a) invests a lot of time and energy into creating an experience for our own employees and b) works with our clients to solidify and narrate their own processes.
+That said, you might find inspiration from other employee welcome kits as well.

-Onboarding new talent at Element Three got pretty serious pretty fast, as we grew from a company of 6 to quickly approaching the 50 employee mark in about 4 years.
+For us, onboarding new talent at Element Three got pretty serious pretty fast, as we grew from a company of 6 to quickly approaching the 50 employee mark in about 4 years.
 We decided to make this experience unique with an internal brand of its own, complete with dedicated time, money, and resources that took 6 months to develop into what we have today.
 With this investment, we combined proactive information sharing with an entertaining cultural orientation process that kicks off the minute an employee arrives in our office.

 Each new hire begins their experience at Element Three with a custom-packed box of E3 swag and information.